 So, you’re bringing programmatic advertising into your business.
 You’ve worked with leadership, identified your operators, and established offerings.
 But, why is it important to take these steps and build out your programmatic plan?

 1. It gets everyone on the same page

-Following the steps of Platform Enablement Guide allows everyone within the company to get on the same page regarding this new technique and technology you are bringing in-house.
+Following the steps of the Platform Enablement Guide allows everyone within the company to get on the same page regarding this new technique and technology you are bringing in-house.
 Working programmatic throughout the entire company ensures that knowledge is spread and if turnover happens there will always be someone who knows the processes and offers that have been put in place.

 2. Helps Establish Goals

 Once everyone is on the same page, establishing the overall goals for campaigns will be a natural next step in your programmatic plan.
 Understand what the end result should be and how your team can achieve this goal to ensure an efficient and effective campaign.
 The performance of a campaign will relate directly to the realistic goals that are put in place.
 Keep in mind, it’s unrealistic campaign goals that cause most campaigns to flop before they even begin.